 I added a display unit, but otherwise the hardware and concept didn't change.
-The code did.
+The code did (to support the display).

 The original post is here, including a description of the principles and the hardware used.
 I did add a display module to make debugging easier (should have done that on day 1).

 Control main valve

 Added some temperature checks to make sure an already warm room doesn't trigger the main valve for whatever reason.
 I had one time a valve that was stuck, reported open, with the room already warm enough.
 This additional check hopefully fixes that situation.